ionic-team/stencil-site/src/docs-md/reference/config.md

 Additonally, the `globalStyle` config is can be used to precompile styles with Sass, PostCss, etc.

-Below is an example folder structure containing a webapp's global sass file, named `app.scss`.
+Below is an example folder structure containing a webapp's global sass file, named `app.css`.

 ```
   src/